fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 ---
-title: Reference Line | FusionCharts
+title: Reference Lines | FusionCharts
 description: This article defines the reference line.
-heading: Reference Line
+heading: Reference Lines
 ---

 A Reference Line is essentially an arbitrary fixed line (mapped to the Y-axis), which indicates a specific value.
 It can help you quickly compare any data value against a fixed value represented by a line.
 For multivariate charts, each chart canvas can have it's own reference line.

 <img src="{% site.BASE_URL %}/images/fusiontime-component-reference-line.png" alt="Reference Line" width="700" height="420">

 The salient features of the reference line:

-* A label which is by default displayed on the right side of the refernce the line, when you hover on the knob.
+- A label which is by default displayed on the right side of the refernce the line, when you hover on the knob.

-* A value which is by default displayed on the left side (y-axis) whenyou hover on the reference line.
+- A value which is by default displayed on the left side (y-axis) whenyou hover on the reference line.

 A chart with a reference line is shown below: